 But this tactic doesn’t work so well for styles, like hefeweizen, with a historically wide geographic range.

-Originally brewed in Bavaria, hefeweizen and similar wheat beers were outlawed by the Bavarian beer purity laws that required beer be made exclusively from water, barley, and hops.
+Originally brewed in Bavaria, hefeweizen and similar wheat beers were outlawed by the Bavarian beer purity laws that required beer to be made exclusively from water, barley, and hops.
 Hefeweizens lived on though, as the style spread through Southern Germany into Austria and the Czech Republic.

 Even if you randomly picked a city where hefeweizen might have been brewed, it’s important to recognize that historically breweries would alter the water used for beer just as we do today.
 So tailoring your water profile to resemble tap water from a European city might be the wrong choice both in terms of flavor and authenticity.